jjjj12212/Archipelago-BanjoTooie/knownIssues.md

     - Minor remedy: We should add the Jiggy spawn flags into the NON_AGI_MAP.
 Once you unpause, unset the flags for the jiggies that Hasn't spawn yet.
     - Minor remedy: Skip_Puzzle as a core feature.
 This will remove the "uniqueness" of Wooded Hollow and Jiggy Wiggy Temple.
     - Minor remedy: Split out Jinjos, Notes, and Jiggies into their own tables so they have their own functions.
 This may help as well.

+- When received Double Air before freeing Roysten, Roysten will not be under the rock.
+  - Solved: If the above happens, it will check if the Rock is broken instead for both checks.